hyryel/com.unity.multiplayer.docs/docs/advanced-topics/networktime-ticks.md

 `LocalTime`
-- Use for player objects with client authority.
+- Use for Player objects with client authority.
 - Use if just a general time value is needed.

 `ServerTime`:
-- For player objects with server authority (For example, by sending inputs to the server via RPCs)
+- For Player objects with server authority (For example, by sending inputs to the server via RPCs)
 - In sync with position updates of `NetworkTransform` for all `NetworkObjects` where the client isn't authoritative over the transform.
 - For everything on non client controlled `NetworkObjects`.